The 5 Risk Factors for Breast Cancer That You Should Know AboutElizabeth Nelson

-There are some unavoidable factors that increase a woman's likelihood of getting breast cancer.
-Here are a few of those risks:
+There are some unavoidable factors that increase a woman’s likelihood of getting breast cancer.
+Here are a few of those factors:

 Some breast cancers are thought to be hereditary.
-If you have a first-degree relative, a mother, sister or daughter, with the disease, your risk is doubled.
+If you have a first-degree relative, such as a mother, sister, or daughter, with the disease, your risk is doubled.
 If two first-degree relatives have the disease, your risk is tripled.
+If you have first-degree relatives with the disease, you may want to consider getting tested for BRCA gene mutations, which increase your risk of breast cancer.

 Race and Ethnicity